 Substance Use Disorders

-A substance use disorder is the term given when someone has a set of symptoms related to problematic use of drugs and alcohol.
-There are three distinct areas were a person’s life is disrupted due to their continued substance abuse: thoughts, behaviors and overall physical well-being.
-Despite negative consequences, a person may compromise values, morals and sacrifice primary relationships because the desire to continue using drugs and alcohol is stronger.
+A substance use disorder is the term given when someone has a set of symptoms related to a problematic use of drugs and alcohol.
+Continued addiction can disrupt one’s thoughts, behaviors, and overall physical well-being.
+Because the desire to continue using drugs and alcohol is strong, a person may compromise values, morals and sacrifice primary relationships.

 Prolonged use of drugs and alcohol can change brain circuits and have a negative impact on how a person thinks and feels.
-Some changes may persist even after drugs and alcohol abuse has been eliminated.
-It is suggested that the most effective way to help a person recover from substance use disorder is attending a residential addiction treatment program.
+Some changes may persist even after the elimination of drugs and alcohol.
+A residential treatment program is suggested to be the most effective way to help a person recover from substance use abuse.

 Characteristics of Substance Use Disorder

-There are very clear indications that your loved one may be suffering from a substance use disorder.
-If you are worried that your loved one is struggling with a substance use disorder, it is best to review your observations with a professional and decide if addiction treatment is needed.
+There are clear indications that your loved one may be suffering from a substance use disorder, it is best to review your observations with a professional and decide if addiction treatment is needed.